 - All staff should be made aware of the necessary basic emergency procedures in the event of an emergency including injuries to staff.
 The appropriate equipment and identified personnel to deal with such basic emergencies should be available on site. - All staff on site should wear hi-viz vests when on site. - Fire: The Contractor must advise the relevant authority of a fire as soon as one starts and must not wait until he can no longer control it.
-The Contractor must ensure that his employees are aware of the procedure to be followed in the event of a fire. - Hazardous Material Spills: The Contractor must ensure that his employees are aware of the procedure to be followed for dealing with spills and leaks, which must include notifying the Engineer, the ECO and the relevant authorities.
+The Contractor must ensure that his employees are aware of the procedure to be followed in the event of a fire.
+Please refer to Method Statement 6: Fire Emergency Plan - Hazardous Material Spills: The Contractor must ensure that his employees are aware of the procedure to be followed for dealing with spills and leaks, which must include notifying the Engineer, the ECO and the relevant authorities.
 Treatment and remediation of the spill areas must be undertaken to the reasonable satisfaction of the ECO and Local Authority.